-- meeting friends
+- make new friends

-Teach your child the rules of the road.
-That includes:
+It’s also important to teach your child the rules of the road.
+These rules include:

 - riding in the same direction as cars